gracelf/Reddit-Clone/README.md

 # GroupWork ProjectReddit

-@author Ratna, Anne and Grace
+@author Ratna, Anna and Grace

 Reference and notes: